 9. Plaza de Toros de la Maestranza

 After visiting Triana you can head back into historic Seville to take in the Torre del Oro (Golden Tower) and the Plaza de Toros (Bullring), both located along the right bank of the Guadalquivir River.
 In use for over 250 years, the bullfighting stadium is one of the oldest and most historic rings in the world.
 While I personally abhor the sport, we cannot deny that bullfighting is an important aspect of Spanish culture.
 The stadium holds about 14,000 spectators and can be seen by guided tour only.
-Tours last 20 minutes and cost just 4 euro.
+Tours last 20 minutes and cost just 10 euros.

 10. Torre del Oro

 Just up the street from the bullring is the Torre del Oro, which today is the site of the Maritime Museum of Seville.
 Known as the Gold Tower because of the golden hue it projects on the river, it was used as a prison during the middle ages.
 Built in the 13th century, the tower helped to defend the port of Seville and to limit access to the river by placing a large chain from the tower across the river to the other side.
-Visitors can tour the tower and museum for just 3 euro, and it is open daily until 6:45 pm.
+Visitors can tour the tower and museum for just three euro, and it is open daily until 6:45 pm.

 If you’ve come to Seville you have also come to the land of tapas.
 You are here, presumably you have to eat, so you might as well jump in and try as many as you can.
 You can’t walk far in Seville without passing a tapas bar and we discovered a few that quickly became our favorites.
 La Bodega and Taberna Coloniales were both exceptional, although to be honest, the city is full of great looking tapas places.
 I would also recommend a Tapas Tour, which can make for a lively and entertaining evening out.